1. What is the Belmont Report?

 2. What kind of consent form must I use?

-- A written consent document that includes the information outlined in the packet, “Procedures and Forms for Requesting Approval to Conduct Research Involving Human Subjects.”
+A written consent document based on the consent form template.
 This form may be read to the subject or the subject’s legally authorized representative.
-In any event, you shall give either the subject or the representative adequate opportunity to read the form before signing it or;
+In any event, you shall give either the subject or the representative adequate opportunity to read the form before signing it.

 3. How long must I keep signed consent forms?